 Contaminated sites can pose a risk to human health and the environment.
-Unless they are effectively managed, they can be a source of ongoing pollution of aquifers and waterways, degrading habitats, hampering the beneficial use of natural resources, preventing the development of land and threatening water security.
+Poorly managed sites can be a source of ongoing pollution of aquifers and waterways, degrading habitats, hampering the beneficial use of natural resources, preventing the development of land and threatening fresh water security.

-The CLM Program was originally established by the Environmental Trust in 2001 to provide financial assistance for the remediation of significant contamination legacies that were not amenable to resolution using available regulatory tools under the Contaminated Land Management Act 1997 (CLM Act).
+The CLM Program was originally established by the Environmental Trust in 2001 to provide financial assistance for the remediation of significant contamination legacies that could not be resolved using available regulatory tools under the Contaminated Land Management Act 1997 (CLM Act).
 Funding was provided to legacy sites where, without external funding, harm would continue or worsen, and the clean-up would be significantly delayed or potentially not occur at all.

 Decision-making and governance

-The overall management of the CLM Program is primarily held within the NSW EPA Contaminated Sites Portfolio, with the program manager guided by the advice of the Contaminated Land Management Steering Committee (CLMSC) and the technical specialists from the EPA’s Contaminated Sites section.
+The overall management of the CLM Program is held within the NSW EPA Contaminated Land Management section, guided by the advice of technical experts from industry and liaison with representatives from local government and the community.

 Contaminated Land Management Steering Committee